 Topics: Accessories System, Customer Retention, Improve CSI, Process Training, Dealership, Vehicle Personalization, accessories, Educate, customers, eCommerce, Best Practice, success, Accessories sales, configurator, online catalog, increase sales, we-owe

 Thinking about selling auto parts online for the first time?
-Online parts sales are growing steadily year over year, and this growth is expected to continue for several years.
-Consumers are more accustomed to buying parts and accessories online, and the tools for selling parts and accessories online have never been better.
+Online parts sales are growing steadily year over year, and this growth is expected to continue for the foreseeable future.
+Right now consumers are becoming more accustomed to buying parts and accessories online.
+Fortunately, the tools for selling parts and accessories online have never been better.

-Still, while it's a great time to start selling parts and accessories online, it's also difficult for new ecommerce retailers to get established.
-If you're a first time "etailer," there are some things you can do to maximize your odds of success and avoid common mistakes.
+Still, while it's a great time to start selling parts and accessories online, it's also difficult for new e-commerce retailers to get established.
+If this is the first time you’re looking for an auto parts e-commerce platform, there are some things you can do to maximize your odds of success and avoid common mistakes.

 Imagine walking to the back of your lot and discovering a new vehicle from your inventory, literally picked up and put IN the dumpster.
 You stare in amazement trying to figure out how one of the most expensive cars on your lot is literally in the trash.
 Your blood pressure rockets as you realize that’s about $70,000 your dealership is about to write off to salvage...gone.

 Now, apply that reaction to watching another sales person quit.
 According to recent studies, dealerships literally lose $70,000 to $100,000 per year on expenses related to sales staff turnover.